 SECTION 12.
 Representation of Interests Before City Government.

-No officer or employee of the city, or any city agency, shall represent any person, group, or business, other than the city, in connection with any cause, proceeding, application, or other matter pending before the city, or any city agency.
+No officer or employee of the city, or any city agency, shall represent any person, group, or business, other than the city, in connection with any cause, proceeding, application, or other matter pending before the city or any city agency.

 (B) Nothing in this section shall prohibit any officer or employee from representing themselves in matters concerning his or her own interests.